Capital One Hacker Will Stay In Prison Due To ‘Danger’ She Poses

 Thompson, a transgender woman, has been held in the men’s unit in the Federal Detention Center in SeaTac, Washington, which Peterson said was a concern that would favor her release from detention.
 However, Peterson ultimately decided that the dangers Thompson poses outweighed those worries, along with a risk of nonappearance due to lack of ties to the community in Seattle.

-Thompson’s lawyer Mohammad Ali Hamoudi asked for her to be released to a halfway house with GPS monitoring, where she could receive better resources for mental health care, according to court documents.
-Hamo argued that federal prisons aren’t well-equipped to handle those in pre-trial detention with mental health issues, and that Thompson’s history of suicidality puts her at risk.
+Thompson’s lawyer, Mohammad Ali Hamoudi, asked for her to be released to a halfway house with GPS monitoring, where she could receive better resources for mental health care, according to court documents.
+Hamoudi argued that federal prisons aren’t well-equipped to handle those in pre-trial detention with mental health issues and that Thompson’s history of being suicidal puts her at risk.
 The legal team cited Jeffrey Epstein’s recent suicide as an example.

 Thompson’s lawyers included a psychiatric evaluation from Dr. Matt Goldenberg that noted Thompson’s transgender identity could make her vulnerable to abuse while detained.